-Mortgage insurance for conventional loans is typically in the borrowers’ favor compared to other types of mortgages.
-It is canceled automatically upon reaching 78% loan-to-value (LTV) on the loan.
-FHA loans on the other hand typically carry insurance for the life of the loan.
-If a borrower makes a down payment of more than 10% of the purchase price, insurance will still be required for at least 11 years.
+Mortgage insurance for conventional loans is more favorable for the borrower compared to other types of mortgages.
+Mortgage insurance gets removed upon reaching 78% loan-to-value (LTV) on the loan.
+This is unlike FHA loans, which in most cases carry insurance for the life of the loan.
+If a borrower makes a down payment of more than 10% of the purchase price, insurance is still required for at least 11 years.

 There are a variety of different property types that qualify for conventional mortgages.
 These include single-family detached homes and 2-4 unit properties.

 Condominiums and co-ops are eligible also, so long as they meet the lenders’ property standards.

 The following table outlines the loan limit criteria for each property type:

 ||Conforming Loan Limit

 |1-Family, Condominium, Co-op

 Conventional Mortgage Requirements

 While certain requirements to qualify for conventional mortgages are at the discretion of the lender, there are certain guidelines set by Fannie Mae and Freddie Mac that all lenders have to abide by.
 These requirements include benchmarks for credit scores, debt-to-income ratios, and down payment minimums.